 "Exhort one another every day."
 The assignment is not optional.
 It is not "if I feel like it," "if I have time for it," or "if I am being treated well."
 If we are breathing we should be encouraging!

 D.A.
 Carson reminds me that exhortation is critical precisely because it is God's antidote to the relentless, pernicious, and deceptive dealings of sin.
 Sin will wreak havoc in my life, your life, and in every life in the church.
 Encouragement helps keep it at bay.

 What does the word mean?

 Our English word "exhort" is a translation of the Greek PARAKALEO, itself a compound word: PARA, "to the side of," and KALEO, "to call."
-Depending on the context it means "to call for or upon someone for help," or "to call upon someone to do something, to entreat, to exhort, or to encourage."
+Depending on the context it means "to call for or upon someone for help," or "to call upon someone to do something, to exhort, or to encourage."
 Exhorting and encouraging is the idea in Hebrews 3:13.
 Times were tough.
 Persecution was real.
 Believers were drifting from God.
 They needed to be encouraged.

 People today need encouragement too.
 And those two words "E-V-E-R-Y D-A-Y" got me thinking about how I can encourage the people of God to stay true to the Lord, his Word and his people.
 I can:

 - Use my eyes to look for someone in need.

 - Use my arms to wrap someone in a hug.

 - Use my hands to lend some help.